Graduate Program Requirements

 Over the first two years, students will normally take at least 3 courses per quarter of which at least two are philosophy seminars (numbered 200-285).
 The balance may be made up from additional graduate courses in philosophy, up to two independent studies in philosophy, upper-division courses in philosophy (those numbered 100-199), approved upper-division or graduate courses in related departments, and, if the student is a teaching assistant, Philosophy 500 (Apprentice Teaching).
-In any case, before advancing to candidacy students must have completed 14 graduate seminars, 12 of which are graduate philosophy seminars, each with a grade of B+ or better.
+In any case, before advancing to candidacy, students must have completed fourteen graduate seminars, twelve of which are graduate philosophy seminars.
+These philosophy seminars must each be completed with a grade of B+ or better.

 After consultation with the graduate advisor, each entering student shall be assigned a faculty advisor.
 Students are encouraged to meet with their faculty advisor periodically to plan their course of study during their first two years and must meet once a year in the spring to review progress in the program.

 In fall quarter of their first year of residence, graduate students will take a proseminar designed to introduce them to philosophical methods and improve their skills at writing and analysis.
 Enrollment in the proseminar is limited to first-year students.
 The proseminar may be team-taught.
 The topics to be covered will address some central area or areas of philosophy and will vary from year to year.
 The proseminar is a regular four-unit seminar.